yxuo/learning/readme.md

    * Tutorials;

+   * Cases;

+## File structure

+* :books: Subject (python, c, web, req. analysis, etc)

+   * Courses

+      * Course name

+         * :book: First language content here

+         * Idiom (en, pt)

+            * :book: Secondary language content here

+   * Cases

+      *  Case N

+         * Idiom (en, pt)

+            * :book: Case readme in other languages

+         * :book: Case readme in first language

+         * :toolbox: The case content

+   * Tutorials

+      * Idiom (en, pt)

+         * :toolbox: The content

+   * Documentation

+      * :book: Documentation in one file.

 ## Rules

 ### Learning notes

+1. Must be written in markdown;

-1. Learn about the subject;
+2. Learn about the subject;

-2. Be readable;
+3. Be readable;

-3. Be consultable;
+4. Be consultable;

-4. Be didactic;
+5. Be didactic;

-5. Solve any doubts arisen in that moment;
+6. Solve any doubts arisen in that moment;

-6. Feel free to add content in addiction to what is taught;
+7. Feel free to add content in addiction to what is taught;

-7. Have depth no more than the necessary and rasonable;
+8. Have depth no more than the necessary and rasonable;

-8. If you want to use explanatory images, tables, etc, do it yourself in markdown, mermaid, in last case, in a image editor.
+9. If you want to use explanatory images, tables, etc, do it yourself in markdown, mermaid, in last case, in a image editor.

    * Images used merely as reference can be used.

       * Prefer to add images via link, instead uploading in repository.

-9. Images used merely as reference can be used.
+10. Images used merely as reference can be used.

    * It is encouraged the use of screenshots made by you, and upload in repository.

    * Otherwise, prefer to add images via link instead upload a file in repository.

-10. Quote the source of ressearch.
+11. Quote the source of ressearch.

 ### Idiom: